 Videos are a great way to share information with youth.
 Watch or share this video with your child.
 Use the video as a conversation starter.

-You can share the facts straight from the source – the Surgeon General.
 This fact sheet features key findings from the Surgeon General's Report on e-cigarette use among youth and young adults that you can share with your child.

 Parents and other adults can do their part to reduce young people's exposure to e-cigarettes.